 InterContinental Athenaeum combines elegant contemporary design and the classical architecture of the Acropolis.

-With an award-winning conference centre, this hotel offers the perfect setting for business events, while the serene spa and gourmet restaurants add a subtle touch of luxury.
+This hotel offers the perfect setting for business events with an award-winning conference center, while the serene spa and gourmet restaurants add a subtle touch of luxury.

 Spend the day exploring the city’s world-renowned ancient sites, or the boutiques and galleries of Kolonaki, before returning in time for champagne cocktails at the rooftop bar.

-The InterContinental Club Rooms were designed by French architect Pierre Yves Rochon specifically to meet and fully satisfy the needs of even the most discriminating of guests.
-With impressive spaciousness, colors reminiscent of Greece, with blue hues pervading, refined wall coverings and fabrics, leather, wood and clear glass, these rooms are rather special.
+The InterContinental Club Rooms were designed by French architect Pierre Yves Rochon specifically to meet and fully satisfy even the most discriminating guests.
+These rooms are rather special with impressive spaciousness, colors reminiscent of Greece, with blue hues pervading, refined wall coverings and fabrics, leather, wood, and clear glass.

 The Club Rooms have unrestricted access to the 8th floor Club InterContinental Lounge and its graceful window looking out onto the wonders that stand proud on the rock of the Acropolis opposite.
-Guests of the lounge have included, among them Liza Minnelli, Neil Armstrong, Sean Connery, the Rolling Stones, so you will hopefully feel like a superstar when you are staying here.
+Guests of the lounge have included Liza Minnelli, Neil Armstrong, Sean Conner, and the Rolling Stones.
+So you will hopefully feel like a superstar when staying here.

 Premium Services in the Club InterContinental Lounge include a private check-in area, buffet breakfast, which is usually very good in InterContinental hotels, see our review of the InterContinental London Club Lounge.
 You also get free dinner and lunch snacks as well as complimentary alcoholic and non-alcoholic drinks.